 Months before my birthday last year, I told John all I wanted was a fiddle leaf fig tree for our new house.
 I really had no idea he’d remember, but he did and just a few short days before my birthday, he surprised me with my very own fiddle leaf fig tree!

-I read a lot about fiddle leaf care, and I saw a lot of conflicting reports.
+I read a lot about fiddle leaf care on sites like Bloomspace, and I saw a lot of conflicting reports.
 Apparently, fiddle leaf fig plants are very finicky.
 Oops.
 As someone who almost killed my pothos several times, I wasn’t sure if I was up to the task… and that bummed me out because fiddle leaf fig trees are not cheap!

 I called my mom and she walked me through some basic houseplant care steps.
 With her guidance, and conflicting internet suggestions, I set out with a care plan for my sweet fiddle leaf.
 In hindsight, I’m shocked mine has done so well under my novice care, and knowing how expensive they are and how iffy they can be I would maybe advise against them for a beginner plant (unless you can find a fantastic deal on one).

 For the first two months, I had my fiddle leaf fig tree in a south-western facing window, where it received a lot of direct afternoon sun.
 I kept it in the nursery pot it was purchased in because I was too afraid I’d kill it if I replanted it.
 I watered it with a cup and a half of water every Sunday morning, and I sprayed it with a water bottle every morning.